rstudio/keras3/man-src/optimizer_adamax/3-rendered.md

 and you don't need to do anything.

 @param loss_scale_factor
-Float or `None`.
+Float or `NULL`.
 If a float, the scale factor will be multiplied the loss before computing gradients, and the inverse of the scale factor will be multiplied by the gradients before updating variables.
 Useful for preventing underflow during mixed precision